viaacode/sip-specification/sip_structure/5_structure_package.md

 The `premis.xml` file at the package-level contains preservation metadata about the IE(s) of the SIP, and about the SIP as a whole.
 It also contains any additional IDs related to the IE(s) of the SIP.
 It relies on the [Preservation Metadata: Implementation Strategies (PREMIS)](https://www.loc.gov/standards/premis/) standard in order to provide basic preservation information.
-More detailed preservation information can be described using PREMIS events and PREMIS agents.
+More detailed preservation information can be described [using PREMIS events and PREMIS agents](#adding-provenance-of-representations).

 If descriptive metadata is available for a given IE, a link is established via a shared ID between the relevant PREMIS object in the `premis.xml` file and the corresponding `descriptive/dc*.xml` file.
 This ID is stored in the `<premis:objectIdentifier>` element of the relevant PREMIS object and in the `<dcterms:identifier>` element of the corresponding `dc*.xml` file in the `/descriptive` directory.

+#### Describing Intellectual Entities

+On the package level, the preservation metadata is used to express
+- what the different IEs are contained in the SIP; and
+- how they relate to eachother and to possible representations.

 ***Example***